zostay/RakuWAPI/README.md

 ### 2.2.0.0 Runtime Routine

 To define an application as a runtime routine, the application is defined as a [Callable](http://doc.perl6.org/type/Callable) (typically a [Routine](http://doc.perl6.org/type/Routine)).
-This application MUST accept a single parameter, a hash, as its argument.
-The single parameter will be passed the runtime environment by the application server when called.
+This application MUST accept a single parameter as its argument.
+When the application server handles a request, the server will set this parameter to the runtime environment for the request.
+The application MUST NOT have a return type set to a [Callable](http://doc.perl6.org/type/Callable).

-The application SHOULD respond to the caller, the application server, according to the `wapi.protocol` string set in the passed environment.
+The application SHOULD respond to the caller, i.e., the application server or outer middleware, according to the `wapi.protocol` string set in the passed environment.

 Here, for example, is a RakuWAPI application that calculates and prints the Nth Lucas number depending on the value passed in the query string.
-This assumes a request-response protocol (see Section 4.0).
+This assumes a `request-response` protocol (see Section 4.0).

 ```perl6
     sub lucas-app(%env) {